jundalisay/sp/content/en/research/whittaker/aether/chapter-11b.md

 The ideas of Williamson and Clausius on the spontaneous dissociation of electrolytes led to the properties discovered by Kohlrausch[24].

- Arrhenius inferred:
+Arrhenius inferred  that:
-- that in very dilute solutions the electrolyte is completely dissociated into ions, but that in more concentrated solutions the salt is less completely dissociated; and - that as in all solutions the transport of electricity in the solution is effected solely by the movement of ions, the equivalent conductivity[25] must be proportional to the fraction which expresses the degree of ionization.
+- in very dilute solutions the electrolyte is completely dissociated into ions, but that in more concentrated solutions the salt is less completely dissociated;
+- in all solutions, the transport of electricity in the solution is effected solely by the movement of ions, the equivalent conductivity[25] must be proportional to the fraction which expresses the degree of ionization.

 It thus became possible to:
 - estimate the dissociation quantitatively, and